Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 **Available modes:**

-- Turn On Neopixels
+- Turn On Neopixels with `NEOPIXEL_ON` macro
-- Turn Off Neopixels
+- Turn Off Neopixels with `NEOPIXEL_OFF` macro
-- Turn On Neopixels in blue
+- Turn On Neopixels in blue with `NEOPIXEL_BLUE` macro
-- Turn On Neopixels in red
+- Turn On Neopixels in red with `NEOPIXEL_RED` macro
-- Turn On Neopixels in green
+- Turn On Neopixels in green with `NEOPIXEL_GREEN` macro
-- Turn On Neopixels in yellow
+- Turn On Neopixels in yellow with `NEOPIXEL_YELLOW` macro
-- Turn On Neopixels in orange
+- Turn On Neopixels in orange with `NEOPIXEL_ORANGE` macro
-- Turn On Neopixels in violet
+- Turn On Neopixels in violet with `NEOPIXEL_VIOLET` macro
-- Turn on Neopixels based on nozzle temperature (All LEDs)
+- Turn on Neopixels based on nozzle temperature (All LEDs) with `HOTEND_GLOW` macro
-- Turn on Neopixels based on nozzle temperature (LED by LED)
+- Turn on Neopixels based on nozzle temperature (LED by LED) with `HOTEND_PROGRESS` macro
-- Turn on Neopixels based on bed temperature (All LEDs)
+- Turn on Neopixels based on bed temperature (All LEDs) with `BED_GLOW` macro
-- Turn on Neopixels based on bed temperature (LED by LED)
+- Turn on Neopixels based on bed temperature (LED by LED) with `BED_PROGRESS` macro
-- Turn on Neopixels based on printing progress (All LEDs)
+- Turn on Neopixels based on printing progress (All LEDs) with `PERCENT_GLOW` macro
-- Turn on Neopixels based on printing progress (LED by LED)
+- Turn on Neopixels based on printing progress (LED by LED) with `PERCENT_PROGRESS` macro
-- Turn on Neopixels based on printing speed (All LEDs)
+- Turn on Neopixels based on printing speed (All LEDs) with `SPEED_GLOW` macro
-- Turn on Neopixels based on printing speed (LED by LED)
+- Turn on Neopixels based on printing speed (LED by LED) with `SPEED_PROGRESS` macro

 **Necessary:**